 `Teacher’/’Tutor’ means anyone who is responsible for planning and carrying out teaching or learning delivery with a learner irrespective of the number of hours they do or their job title.
 ‘Teaching’ includes: tutoring, training, instructing, lecturing, facilitating, teaching literacy, numeracy, skills for life or job skills.

-The first step for most people teaching in the lifelong learning sector is to complete the AET/PTLLS course.
-This can be done before starting to teach or during the first year in employment and is a preparatory introduction to teaching.
-This is completed at L3.
+The first step for most people teaching in the Education and Training sector is to complete the AET course.
+This can be done before starting to teach or during the first year in employment and is a preparatory introduction to teaching – you do not need to be in a teaching role to undertake this qualification.
+The AET is completed at L3.
 You can either progress onto or go straight into the Certificate in Education and Training or Diploma in Education and Training (if you are already able to / are delivering teaching hours).
 Whether you work part time or full time the qualification routes are the same and not linked to the amount of teaching you do.

 From September 2013 the current PTLLS was replaced by: